DimaKosy/MusicVisuals/README.md

 ## Playback Control

-# What We Are Most Proud Of In The Project
+# What We Are Most Proud Of

 ### Dmytro
 ### Shawn